In This Article:

 • The regulatory landscape is complex, which can potentially hinder business operations and increase compliance costs.

-• Despite recent changes, NY still imposes high taxes on cannabis products, which can impact profitability.
+• Although some changes were announced, NY still imposes high taxes on cannabis products, which can impact profitability.

-• The state's black market is still strong and offers lower prices and constant availability, which can erode the competitiveness of the legal market.
+• The state's OG market is still strong and offers lower prices and constant availability, which can erode the competitiveness of the legal market.

 • Due to federal restrictions, NY cannabis businesses have limited access to traditional banking and financial services.